Tamar’s Autonomy and Voice in the face of Judah’s Abuse, and the role of bystanders

-Which brings me to that interruption to the story of Joseph found in Genesis 38 – a chapter that begins with Judah’s departure from God’s people and his marriage to a Canaanite against God’s explicit instruction (Gen 24:3; 28:1).
-It leads through the saga of a family which was so lacking in the divine ideals for husbands that God saw fit to kill two of his sons one after the other.
-All along Tamar, his first son’s wife suffers with this very disfunctional environment and is left having to return to her father’s house to wait out some indefinite expectation that she will marry Judah’s third son when he is “old enough”.
-Judah’s wife dies, after a long time and Judah has regrets about the arrangement that Tamar would marry his third son, perhaps on the basis that the result may well have been the death of his third son.
+This brings me to that interruption to the story of Joseph found in Genesis 38 – a chapter that begins with Judah’s departure from God’s people and his marriage to a Canaanite against God’s explicit instruction (Gen 24:3; 28:1).
+It leads through a saga of a family which was so lacking in the divine ideals for husbands that God saw fit to kill two of his sons, one after the other.
+All along Tamar, his first son’s wife suffers in this very disfunctional environment and is left having to return to her father’s house to wait out some indefinite expectation that she will marry Judah’s third son when he is “old enough”.
+Judah’s wife dies, after a long time and Judah has regrets about the arrangement for Tamar to marry his third son, perhaps out of feat that the result may well have been the death of his third son.

-Judah then joins his gentile friend Hirah the Adulamite (again) who had been instrumental in Judah’s choice to marry a gentile, and Tamar hears of this.
+Judah then joins his gentile friend, Hirah the Adulamite (again) who had been instrumental in Judah’s choice to marry a gentile.
+Tamar hears of this.
 An interesting question is not just who told her, but why they told her.
-Whilst it is only supposition to think that it was because the bystanders had sympathy for her situation and the way she had been treated at Judah and his sons’ hands and that she was not being provided for, it is clear that the bystanders intervened.
-They call Judah “her father-in-law” and quite clearly he was not fulfilling his duties toward her.
+Whilst it is only supposition to think that it was because the (Gentile) bystanders had sympathy for her situation and the way she had been treated at Judah and his sons’ hands and that she was not being provided for, it is clear that the bystanders intervened.
+They call Judah “her father-in-law” quite emphatically reminding us that he was not fulfilling his duties toward her.

-Tamar’s recognized a family traits made it predictable that Judah would be attracted to a prostitute.
+Tamar’s recognized a family trait.
+She saw it was predictable that Judah would be attracted by a prostitute.
 Whether Judah accepted a child of the union and cared for it, or used her pregnancy as a reason to break all ties and she would be free to marry elsewhere – in any case, she would be provided for.
+Hence the scheme.